ntnu-ai-lab/SelfPAB/README.md

 # SelfPAB
 Implementations of the SelfPAB and MonoSelfPAB methods presented in our papers: "Large-Scale Pre-Training for Dual-Accelerometer Human Activity Recognition", and "[Self-supervised Learning with Randomized Cross-sensor Masked Reconstruction for Human Activity Recognition](https://www.sciencedirect.com/science/article/pii/S0952197623016627)", respectively.

+## Preface: Access to HUNT4 pre-training data
+The HUNT4 subset used for pre-training can be requested by contacting [kontakt\@hunt.ntnu.no](mailto:kontakt@hunt.ntnu.no?subject=HUNT4 accelerometer snippets).
+Ask for the data used in the paper "Self-supervised Learning with Randomized Cross-sensor Masked Reconstruction for Human Activity Recognition".

 ## Requirements
 [![git-lfs 3.4.1](https://img.shields.io/badge/Git_LFS-3.4.1-green)](https://git-lfs.com)
 [![Python 3.8.10](https://img.shields.io/badge/Python_Versions-3.8_%7C_3.9_%7C_3.10-blue)](https://www.python.org/downloads/release/python-3810/)